hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/finish.md

 - [Video: Scaling in action with Prometheus](https://www.youtube.com/watch?v=0DbrLsUvaso)

 > \* [Faas-netes chart versus OpenFaaS Operator chart](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas#faas-netes-vs-openfaas-operator)
-> The faas-netes controller is the most tested, stable and supported version of the OpenFaaS integration with Kubernetes.
-In contrast the OpenFaaS Operator (used in this scenario) is based upon the codebase and features from faas-netes, but offers a tighter integration with Kubernetes through [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD).
-This means you can type in `kubectl get functions` to list the CRD that make this `Kind: function` possible.
+> The faas-netes controller is the most tested, stable, and supported version of the OpenFaaS integration with Kubernetes.
+In contrast, the OpenFaaS Operator (used in this scenario) is based upon the codebase and features from faas-netes, but offers tighter integration with Kubernetes through [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD).
+This means you can type in `kubectl get functions` to list the CRD that makes this `Kind: function` possible.

 ------
 <p style="text-align: center; padding: 1em; margin: 3em; margin-left: 10em; margin-right: 10em; border-; 1px; border-color: olive;  border-radius: 12px; border-style:outset">